Key takeaways

 How long will it take?

-There is no good-quality research showing how long it would take to see results from jelqing by hand.
 Some research using traction devices showed results after six months of using the devices for hours every day.
-In general, most studies report on outcomes after at least three months of using the devices.
+Most studies report on outcomes after at least three months of use.
+Instead of jelqing, penile traction devices may be a potential option to discuss with your healthcare provider.

 What are the side effects?